mark-sed/ebe/readme.md

 ## Installation

 Current release of Ebe was tested and compiled only on Linux and the following installation talks only about this case.
 But source code is available as well as CMake file, so building Ebe on Windows should be possible (if anyone does this I would love to know more about it).

+There is also precompiled binary version for Linux, but this might not work on all systems and it is in almost all cases better to compile Ebe from source.

 ### Requirements